tsmetadata/json-api/README.md

 ## ❓ FAQ

-### Q: I'm using a legacy runtime that doesn't yet support the Symbol metadata.
+### Q: I'm using a legacy runtime that doesn't yet support Symbol metadata.
 A: You may be able to take advantage of our `Symbol.metadata` polyfill found [here](https://github.com/tsmetadata/polyfill).